mosdef-hub/MoSDeF-workshop/README.md

 be presented in a series of Jupyter notebook, which participants can choose to download and fire up these notebooks locally or access it through [Mybinder](https://mybinder.org/v2/gh/mosdef-hub/FOMMS-workshop/HEAD).
 If you choose to download the tutorials and host them locally, please follow the installation instruction below.
+Please leave your comment question during this workshop to the etherpad link: https://etherpad.boisestate.edu/p/mosdef-fomms2022

 ## Installation
 Follow the command below to clone and create the `conda` environment for this repository.
 Assuming you already have conda installed locally: